-Many of our soldiers’ funerals are held at the Soldier’s Memorial Chapel, making it imperative to the chaplain to pay proper respect to our fallen comrades.
+Many of our soldiers’ funerals are held at the Soldier’s Memorial Chapel, making it imperative to the chaplain to pay proper respect to our fallen heroes.
 After their beautiful stained glass windows experienced such extensive hail damage, they contacted Church Stained Glass Restoration to bring their windows back to perfect condition.

-For this restoration project, we were able to only remove the broken glass pieces on-site without taking out the entire windows.
+For this restoration project, we were able to remove the broken glass pieces onsite without taking out the entire windows.
 The glass that the original painted glass was completed on had a variety of different colors.
 Our initial color-matching efforts were pretty close but didn’t offer a perfect match.
 Therefore, we had our artists experiment with various coatings on top of the glass in order to achieve a 100% perfect color match.
 Custom color creation is often required to achieve proper restoration.

 When we returned to the chapel six weeks later to install the replacement painted glass pieces, we were able to successfully repair the lead around the glass as well.
-With all lead repaired and painted glass restored, it is impossible to tell that the windows were ever damaged in the first place.
+With all the lead repaired and painted glass restored, it is impossible to tell that the windows were ever damaged in the first place.

 History is always better served by preserving as much of the original art as possible.
-We’re honored to have completed our mission of properly conserving history and paying proper respect to this significant community chapel.
+We’re honored to have completed our mission of properly conserving history and paying respect to this significant community chapel.
 It was a great honor to work on this project.
 We’re humbled to have been in the position to give something back to those who have given so much for their country.

-Bring new life and beauty to your church with church stained glass restoration from Scottish.
-Contact our office to speak to a designer about your project or receive an estimate on our services.
+Bring new life and beauty to your church with Church Stained Glass Restoration from Scottish.
+Contact our office to speak to a designer about your project or to receive an estimate on our services.